 We believe Stoke’s proprietary research platform, TANGO, can be used to treat a broad spectrum of serious diseases in which the patient has one healthy copy of a gene and one mutated copy that fails to produce a protein essential to health.
 These diseases, in which loss of approximately 50% of normal protein expression causes disease, are called autosomal dominant haploinsufficiencies.

-Using our proprietary TANGO platform, we aim to increase protein production from the remaining healthy copy of a gene and to restore the protein to near normal levels, thereby slowing or stopping disease progression.
+Using our proprietary platform, we aim to increase protein production from the remaining healthy copy of a gene and to restore the protein to near normal levels, thereby slowing or stopping disease progression.

-We believe we have the science, the strategy and the team to tackle this tremendous unmet need.
+“Preclinical data have shown our therapies to be highly precise, durable and controllable.
+We believe we have the science, the strategy and the team to tackle this tremendous unmet need.”